foundriesio/containers/README.md

 ## shellhttpd
 This is a minimal container that runs a dumb web server.
 Its useful for quick sanity checks of platform functionality.

+## x-kiosk
+Runs the chromium browser inside a container and displays a website.